egorovsa/react-video-seek-slider/README.md

 - It's now built with Vite.js and is available for both React versions: 18+ and 19+.
 - No migration needed.

-## What's new in v7

-- This version is built for React 19

-## Bracking changes from v6 -> v7

-- It's not compatible with React versions lower than v19
-- The last version for React 18 is v6.0.9

 ## What's new in v6